-- The installation of a fence on any boundary that adjoins a private property (or non-associated property) is required to secure the perimeter of the site and each individual property. - A gated entry is recommended to ensure authorised vehicle access only (residents, visitors and trades people). - Signage at entry points into the site should be erected and clearly identify direction of travel, visitor parking and site manager location. - Clearly signpost any area in the site where access is prohibited or is private (i.e. staff entry / service entry, grounds, the rear of the site etc.).
+- The installation of a fence on any boundary that adjoins a private property (or non-associated property) is required to secure the perimeter of the site and each individual property. - A gated entry is recommended to ensure authorised vehicle access only (residents, visitors and trades people). - Signage at entry points into the site should be erected and clearly identify direction of travel, visitor parking and site manager location.
+Signage at the front entrance will also state: - o the name of the residential precinct and street number - o that the property is for private residents and authorised visitors only - o vehicle speed limit within the precinct - o contact details of a site representative. - Clearly signpost any area in the site where access is prohibited or is private (i.e. staff entry / service entry, grounds, the rear of the site etc.).